sappachok/wunca39/README.md

-# DevStarter the CI/CD it easey!
+# DevStarter the CI/CD it easey! with Rancher 2.1 Pipeline tool
+* this repository for Workshop at [WUNCA38](http://www.wunca.uni.net.th/wunca38)